This post summarizes the steps needed to set up a site such as this.

 <USERNAME>.github.io as the repository name.
 E.g.

-As this a so called organization site, every push to the
+Like this, a so-called organization site, every push to the

 master branch will be published to the site itself.